 Once the registration process is complete Registration Numbers are permanent as long as I/O modules are not removed from or added to a system.
 When system power is cycled or the system is reset, I/O module Registration Numbers will always remain the same.
-Tools within MAQ20-940 - ReDAQ Shape Software for MAQ®20 and MAQ20-945 - MAQ®20 Configuration Software Tool allow the user to reassign Registration Numbers.
+If I/O modules are removed while the system is powered, they will be unregistered and the slots or registration numbers become available to register modules once inserted.
+If I/O modules are removed while the system is powered and then the power is cycled, the remaining modules will remain registered with their assigned Registration Numbers.
+Tools within MAQ20-940 ReDAQ Shape Software for MAQ20 allow the user to reassign Registration Numbers.
 For further details, see Section 9.0.